Hitting and Harvesting Pumpkins: Introduction

-The $p$-$c$-\textsc{Cover} problem can also be seen as a particular case of the following problem, recently introduced by Fomin \emph{et al}.~\cite{FLM+11} and studied from the kernelization perspective: Let $\cal F$ be a finite set of graphs.
-In the $p$-$\mathcal{F}$-\textsc{Cover} problem, we are given an $n$-vertex graph $G$ and an integer $k$ as input, and asked whether at most $k$ vertices can be deleted from $G$ such that the resulting graph does not contain any graph from ${\cal F}$ as a minor.
-Among other results, it is proved in~\cite{FLM+11} that if $\mathcal{F}$ contains a $c$-pumpkin for some $c \geq 1$, then $p$-$\mathcal{F}$-\textsc{Cover} admits a kernel of size $\mathcal{O}(k^2 \log^{3/2}k)$.
-As discussed in Section~\ref{sec:algorithm}, this kernel leads to a simple FPT algorithm for $p$-$\mathcal{F}$-\textsc{Cover} in this case, and in particular for $p$-$c$-\textsc{Cover}, with running time $2^{\mathcal{O}(k \log k)} \cdot n^{\mathcal{O}(1)}$.
-A natural question is whether there exists an algorithm for $p$-$c$-\textsc{Cover} with running time $2^{\mathcal{O}(k)} \cdot n^{\mathcal{O}(1)}$ for every fixed $c \geq 1$.
-Such algorithms are called \emph{single-exponential}.
+The $p$-$c$-\textsc{Hit} problem can also be seen as a particular case of the following problem, recently introduced by Fomin \emph{et al}.~\cite{FLM+11} and studied from the kernelization perspective: Let $\cal F$ be a finite set of graphs.
+In the $p$-$\mathcal{F}$-\textsc{Hit} problem, we are given an $n$-vertex graph $G$ and an integer $k$ as input, and asked whether at most $k$ vertices can be deleted from $G$ such that the resulting graph does not contain any graph from ${\cal F}$ as a minor.
+Among other results, it is proved in~\cite{FLM+11} that if $\mathcal{F}$ contains a $c$-pumpkin for some $c \geq 1$, then $p$-$\mathcal{F}$-\textsc{Hit} admits a kernel of size $\mathcal{O}(k^2 \log^{3/2}k)$.
+As discussed in Section~\ref{sec:algorithm}, this kernel leads to a simple FPT algorithm for $p$-$\mathcal{F}$-\textsc{Hit} in this case, and in particular for $p$-$c$-\textsc{Hit}, with running time $2^{\mathcal{O}(k \log k)} \cdot n^{\mathcal{O}(1)}$.
+A natural question is whether there exists an algorithm for $p$-$c$-\textsc{Hit} with running time $2^{\mathcal{O}(k)} \cdot n^{\mathcal{O}(1)}$ for every fixed $c \geq 1$.
+Such algorithms are called {\sl single-exponential}.
 For the \textsc{$p$-Vertex Cover} problem the existence of single-exponential algorithms is well-known since almost the beginnings of the field of Parameterized Complexity~\cite{BFR98}, the best current algorithm being by Chen \emph{et al}.~\cite{CKX10}.
-On the other hand, the question about the existence of single-exponential algorithms for \textsc{$p$-Feedback Vertex Set} was open for a long time and was finally settled independently by Guo \emph{et al}~\cite{GGH+06} (using iterative compression) and by Dehne \emph{et al}.~\cite{DFL+07}.
-The current champion algorithm for \textsc{$p$-Feedback Vertex Set} runs in time $\mathcal{O}(3.83^kk\cdot n^2)$~\cite{CaoCL10}.
+On the other hand, the question about the existence of single-exponential algorithms for \textsc{$p$-Feedback Vertex Set} was open for a long time and was finally settled independently by Guo \emph{et al}.~\cite{GGH+06} (using iterative compression) and by Dehne \emph{et al}.~\cite{DFL+07}.
+The current champion {\sl deterministic} algorithm for \textsc{$p$-Feedback Vertex Set} runs in time $\mathcal{O}(3.83^kk\cdot n^2)$~\cite{CaoCL10}, whereas the fastest {\sl randomized} one runs in time $\mathcal{O}(3^k) \cdot \text{poly}(n)$~\cite{CNP+11}.